AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/overview.md

 To subscribe to AEM Events, you do not have to write any code in AEM, but rather an [Adobe Developer Console](https://developer.adobe.com/) project is configured.
 The Adobe Developer Console is a gateway to Adobe APIs, SDKs, Events, Runtime, and App Builder.

-In this case, a _project_ in the Adobe Developer Console enables you to subscribe to events emitted from AEM as a Cloud Service environments and configure the event delivery to external systems.
+In this case, a _project_ in the Adobe Developer Console enables you to subscribe to events emitted from AEM as a Cloud Service environment and configure the event delivery to external systems.

 For more information, see [How to subscribe to AEM Events in the Adobe Developer Console](https://developer.adobe.com/experience-cloud/experience-manager-apis/guides/events/#how-to-subscribe-to-aem-events-in-the-adobe-developer-console).